DataBiosphere/azul/README.md

 beyond the boundary.
 This mechanism is defined in the `azul-gitlab-iam` policy.

 Code running on the Gitlab instance has access to credentials of a Google Cloud service account that has read-only privileges to Google Cloud.
+This read-only service account for Gitab needs to be created manually and its credentials need to be dropped on the instance at `/mnt/gitlab/runner/config/etc`.
+See section 8.7. for details.

-This implies that Gitlab cannot terraform Google Cloud resources.
+Having only read access implies that the Gitlab instance cannot terraform Google Cloud resources.
 Fortunately, there are only two such resources: 1) the service account that is used to subscribe Azul to the DSS and 2) its credentials.
-That resource must be deployed manually once before pushing a branch that would create a deployment for the first time or to recreate it after it was destroyed:
+Those two resources must be terraformed manually once before pushing a branch that would create a deployment for the very first time (or recreate it after it was destroyed):

 ```
 cd terraform